csound-flossmanual/csound-floss/book/08-a-open-sound-control.md

 ### Send/Receive audio

-It is also possible to send and receive an audio signal via OSC. in this case, a OSC message must be sent on each k-cycle.
+It is also possible to send and receive an audio signal via OSC.
+In this case, a OSC message must be sent on each k-cycle.
 Remember though that OSC is not optimized for this task.
 Most probably you will hear some dropouts in the next example.
 (Larger ksmps values should give better result.)

-**_EXAMPLE 08A05_send_receive_audio.csd_**
+#### **_EXAMPLE 08A05_send_receive_audio.csd_**

 ```csound
 <CsoundSynthesizer>